The

 I will add a couple of pictures taken at their do to our photo's page.
 I am sure you will spot somebody you know.
 To contact the association drop a line to J.Slater jfslater@tiscali.co.u

-Some 1958 Llandaff Lads
+Some 1958 LLandaff Lads

 click it to see full size picture.